 As a result, Florida voters amended the Constitution in 1976 to create a "merit retention" system for Florida's appellate judges.
 This system was meant to eliminate the many problems caused by judges running for office in an election.

 When there is a vacancy on the Court today, this system means that the Governor chooses the next Justice from a list of between three and six qualified persons recommended by the Judicial Nominating Commission.
+There is no Senate confirmation in Florida, so that person becomes a Justice after taking the proper oath.
 When Justices' terms expire, their names will appear on the general election ballot for a merit retention vote, if they wish to remain in office.

 If a majority of the votes cast are not in favor of retaining the incumbent Justice, the Governor appoints another person to fill the vacancy.
 This person is chosen from a list of individuals whose applications have been reviewed and who have been found qualified by the Judicial Nominating Commission.

 By a majority vote of the Justices, one of the Justices is elected to serve as Chief Justice, an office that is rotated every two years.
+Chief Justices, however, can be elected to more than one term and the selection takes into account not merely seniority in office but also administrative experience.
 The Chief Justice presides at all proceedings of the Court.
 If the Chief Justice is absent from Court, the most senior Justice present becomes acting Chief Justice.
-By longstanding tradition, the most senior Justice who has not yet served as Chief Justice is elected to the top post in every even-numbered year.

 As chief administrative officer of the judicial branch of government, the Chief Justice assigns Justices and judges, including retired Justices and judges who consent and are approved by the Court to serve, to duty in courts that require temporary assistance.
 The Chief Justice also supervises the compilation and presentation of the judicial budget to the Legislature.

 Among other constitutional duties, the Chief Justice presides or designates another Justice to preside over impeachment proceedings in the Senate.
-The Chief Justice is assisted in the performance of administrative tasks by the State Courts Administrator and an Inspector General.
+The Chief Justice is assisted in the performance of administrative tasks by the State Courts Administrator, a Clerk of Court, a Reporter of Decisions, a Marshal, a Librarian, a Director of Central Staff, a Director of the Public Information Office handling communications, and an Inspector General.

 The jurisdiction of the Supreme Court is set out in the Constitution with some degree of flexibility by which the Legislature may add or take away certain categories of cases.
 The Court must review final orders imposing death sentences, district court decisions declaring a State statute or provision of the State Constitution invalid, bond validations, and certain orders of the Public Service Commission on utility rates and services.